 - 9.29 The Council may consider whether there is a need for door supervisors in regard of the licensing objectives of protection of children and vulnerable persons, or preventing premises becoming a source of crime. - 9.29 Door supervisors working at casinos or bingo premises do not have to be licensed under the Private Security Industries Act 2001.
-The Council will expect operators of casino or bingo premises and other types of gambling premises, to demonstrate that staff, who have door supervisory roles are competent and have adequate training.
+The Council may require operators of casinos or bingo premises and other types of gambling premises, to ensure staff, who have door supervisory roles, have adequate training.
 Areas of training should cover all areas of work, including searching individuals and dealing with potentially aggressive persons, etc.